 Effective July 1, 2016, UCRP was amended to provide a new tier of pension benefits under the Retirement Choice Program.
-The new program tier provides eligible University employees hired (or becoming eligible) on or after July 1, 2016 (and certain eligible rehires who return to work after a tier break in service) a choice between two primary retirement benefits options: (1) Pension Choice, which is the UCRP pension benefit with covered compensation for new hires capped at the California Public Employees' Pension Reform Act of 2013 (PEPRA) salary pensionable compensation limit (PEPRA maximum), \$134,974 and \$128,059 for the fiscal years ended June 30, 2023 and June 30, 2022, respectively, plus for new hires subject to the PEPRA maximum, a supplemental benefit to the DC Plan on eligible pay up to the IRC \$401(a)(17) compensation limit (IRC compensation limit), \$305,000 and \$290,000 for fiscal years ended June 30, 2023 and June 30, 2022, respectively; or (2) Savings Choice, which is a defined contribution plan option on eligible pay up to the IRC compensation limit.
+The new program tier provides eligible University employees hired (or becoming eligible) on or after July 1, 2016 (and certain eligible rehires who return to work after a tier break in service) a choice between two primary retirement benefits options: (1) Pension Choice, which is the UCRP pension benefit with covered compensation for new hires capped at the California Public Employees' Pension Reform Act of 2013 (PEPRA) salary pensionable compensation limit (PEPRA maximum), \$146,042 and \$134,974 for the fiscal years ended June 30, 2024 and June 30, 2023, respectively, plus for new hires subject to the PEPRA maximum, a supplemental benefit to the DC Plan on eligible pay up to the IRC \$401(a)(17) compensation limit (IRC compensation limit), \$330,000 and \$305,000 for fiscal years ended June 30, 2024 and June 30, 2023, respectively; or (2) Savings Choice, which is a defined contribution plan option on eligible pay up to the IRC compensation limit.

-On behalf of employees who participate in Savings Choice, the University also contributes into UCRP 6.0 percent and 7.0 percent for the fiscal years ended June 30, 2023 and June 30, 2022, respectively, on eligible pay up to the IRC compensation limit.
+On behalf of employees who participate in Savings Choice, the University also contributes into UCRP 6.0 percent for the fiscal years ended June 30, 2024 and June 30, 2023, respectively, on eligible pay up to the IRC compensation limit.